 Doing so in this camera greatly under-utilizes the larger 16-bit ADC, however it trades off a certain amount dynamic range potential and a little quantization error (don't worry about that yet) in order to provide more headroom for the anti-blooming chip (don't worry about that yet either).

 So, the 100th ADU (remember the "offset") - is total black and 22,000th ADU (approximately) is total white in that camera.

 But regardless of the astro CCD camera, this gain factor is FIXED - there is just no good reason or need to set this by the user for such applications as astrophotography.

 In the case of DSLRs, the gain is indeed user adjustable by changing the ISO (speed) settings.
-In such cameras, you can increase "speed" by raising the gain, thereby assigning multiple ADUs (or brightness level) to a single electron value.
-Or, you can increase dynamic range (producing slower speeds) by lowering the camera gain, thereby assigning multiple electrons to the same ADU value.
+In such cameras, you can increase "speed" by raising the gain (higher ISO), thereby assigning multiple ADUs (or brightness levels) to a single electron value.
+Or, you can increase dynamic range by lowering the camera gain (smaller ISO), thereby assigning multiple electrons to the same ADU value.
 See DSLRs and Unity Gain for more on this topic.